 Federal employees, who are covered under FERS, the Civil Service Retirement System (CSRS), or equivalent retirement systems (as provided by statute) and members of the uniformed services, who are covered under the Blended Retirement System (BRS), or the legacy uniformed services retirement system, are eligible to join the Plan immediately upon hire.
 Generally, FERS employees are those employees hired on or after January 1, 1984, while CSRS employees are employees hired before January 1, 1984, who have not elected to convert to FERS.
 BRS participants are members of the uniformed services who first entered the uniformed services on or after January 1, 2018.
 Members covered under the legacy uniformed services retirement system were hired before January 1, 2018, with an opportunity for certain members, based on years of service, to elect coverage under BRS.
 Each group has different rules that govern contributions.
-As of December 31, 2019, there were approximately 5.9 million participants in the Plan, with approximately 3.6 million contributing through payroll deductions.
+As of December 31, 2020, there were approximately 6.2 million participants in the Plan, with approximately 3.8 million contributing through payroll deductions.

 Contributions- The Plan is a defined contribution plan and, as such, the law specifies how much an employee may contribute and how much the employing agency must contribute to each FERS employee's or BRS member's account.
-No participant under age 50 may contribute more than the Internal Revenue Service (IRS) elective deferral limit of \$19,000 in 2019 and \$18,500 in 2018.1 Participants age 50 and older who are already contributing the maximum amount of contributions for which they are eligible may make supplemental tax-deferred catch-up contributions (up to \$6,000 in both 2019 and 2018) from their basic pay.
-FERS and eligible BRS participants are entitled to receive agency matching contributions on the first 5 percent of basic pay that they contribute each pay period, according to a formula prescribed by FERSA (5 United States Code (U.S.C.) § 8432(c)).2 For FERS and eligible BRS participants, their employing agencies also contribute an agency automatic contribution equal to 1 percent of the employee's or member's basic pay each pay period, as prescribed by FERSA (5 U.S.C. § 8432(c)).3 Uniformed services members may also contribute up to 100% of designated special pay, incentive pay, and bonuses.
+No participant under age 50 may contribute more than the Internal Revenue Service (IRS) elective deferral limit of \$19,500 in 2020 and \$19,000 in 2019.
+Participants age 50 and older who are already contributing the maximum amount of contributions for which they are eligible may make supplemental tax-deferred catch-up contributions (up to \$6,500 in 2020 and \$6,000 in 2019) from their basic pay.
+FERS and eligible BRS participants are entitled to receive agency matching contributions on the first 5 percent of basic pay that they contribute each pay period, according to a formula prescribed by FERSA (5 United States Code (U.S.C.) § 8432(c)).
+For FERS and eligible BRS participants, their employing agencies also contribute an agency automatic contribution equal to 1 percent of the employee's or member's basic pay each pay period, as prescribed by FERSA (5 U.S.C. § 8432(c)).
+Uniformed services members may also contribute up to 100% of designated special pay, incentive pay, and bonuses.
 These contributions are not eligible for matching contributions.
-The Federal Government or uniformed services do not match amounts contributed by CSRS employees or uniformed services members in the legacy retirement system.4 Civilian Federal Agencies and the uniformed services are required to automatically enroll newly hired (and rehired) eligible employees or members unless the employee or member makes an affirmative election not to participate in the Plan or to participate at other than the default rate of three percent.5
+The Federal Government or uniformed services do not match amounts contributed by CSRS employees or uniformed services members in the legacy retirement system.
+Civilian Federal Agencies and the uniformed services are required to automatically enroll newly hired (and rehired) eligible employees or members unless the employee or member makes an affirmative election not to participate in the Plan or to participate at other than the default rate of five percent.
+The default rate for newly hired (and rehired) eligible employees and members changed from three percent to five percent in October 2020.

-1 Members of the uniformed services who are serving in a combat zone earn tax-exempt pay.
+&lt;sup>1 Members of the uniformed services who are serving in a combat zone earn tax-exempt pay.
 Contributions from tax-exempt pay do not count towards this elective deferral limit.

-2 BRS participants who first entered service on or after January 1, 2018, are eligible to receive matching contributions after 2 years of service.
+&lt;sup>2 BRS participants who first entered service on or after January 1, 2018, are eligible to receive matching contributions after 2 years of service.
 BRS participants who first entered service on December 31, 2017, or earlier and opted into the BRS are immediately eligible to receive matching contributions.